Bashamichi Campus

 Optional Class

-We offer extracurricular classes (charged) after school from 4:30p.m.
+We offer extracurricular classes (fees apply) after school from 4:30p.m.

 to develop the children's individuality and to meet a wide variety of needs.